 During the Night

-You can help further prevent a rash from developing by applying diaper cream as part of baby’s nightly routine.
+You can help further prevent a rash by applying diaper cream as part of baby’s nightly routine.
 Mayo Clinic suggests staples such as petroleum jelly and zinc oxide.

-If however the diaper is heavily soiled or baby has pooped, change the diaper.
+If however the diaper is heavily soiled or baby has pooped, you really should change the diaper.
 Sleep isn’t worth your little one developing diaper rash (even if it might feel that way at 2am).